jolatechno/ipfs-mpi/README.md

 Message Passing Interface computing using libp2p as a back-bone to build computational pool.

+## *__Development of version 3 in progress__*

+See [libp2p-core/v3](./libp2p-core/v3) for more informations.

+This version will use ethereum smart contracts to handle message sharing which will remove the need for peer reseting since messages are held by thr contract on the blockChain.

+Fault tollerence will be handled by the possibility of multiple node calculating independently the same results.

 ## How does it work ?

 The basic algorithms behind libp2p-mpi are described in the [core/README.md](./core/README.md) file.